Roane State Community College

 - A purchase order may be issued for sleeping room charges only.
 Telephone calls and other incidental charges must be paid for by the trip coordinator and included, if reimbursable, on the claim/reimbursement request filed after return.

-- If authorized by the Executive Vice President for Business and Finance, lodging may be charged to a special business travel credit account maintained by the Executive Vice President for Business and Finance office under the same conditions as outlined in F.1.
+- If authorized by the Vice President for Business and Finance, lodging may be charged to a special business travel credit account maintained by the VP for Business and Finance office under the same conditions as outlined in F.1.

 - If a purchase order for lodging is not issued nor the lodging charged to the business travel credit account, the trip coordinator must pay for all lodging and incidental expenses and file a claim for reimbursement in accordance with Section E. 5.